Nikon D3500 review: build and handling

 - Streamlined controls

-While the specification of the Nikon D3500 has changed little from the D3400, the design has had a bit of an overhaul, with the new camera more closely related to the D5600 aesthetically.
+While the specification of the Nikon D3500 changed little from the D3400, the design had a bit of an overhaul, with the newer camera more closely related to the mid-range Nikon D5600 aesthetically.

 The most notable change is that the grip is now more substantial when you pick the D3500 up.
 It certainly makes the camera fit comfortably in the hand, while the larger grip also makes it better balanced when shooting with longer and/or heavier lenses.